-TOTE, WARK BLOCKS BELOW IN BLUE OF BLACK INK AS FOLLOWS.
-V75177-S14344 KEEP THIS PORTION FOR YOUR RECORD THIS PROXY CARD IS S VALID ONLY WHEN SIGNED AND DATED.
-ETACH AND RETURN THIS PORTION ONL LS HOLDINGS USA, INC. I The Board of Directors recommends a vote FOR Proposal 1.
-For Against Abstain Approve the consolidation (the "Consolidation") of the common share every 4,000,000 pre-Consolidation Shares held at the effective time of purchase any fractionalized shares resulting from the Consolidation a the Consolidation, and authorize the Board to implement the Consol n Share for IIII NOTE: The Company may transact such other business as may properly come to before the 2025 Special Meeting, or any adjournments or postponement s thereof.
-Yes No Please sign exactly as your name(s) appear(s) her eon.
-When Please indicate if you wish to view meeting materials electronically via the Internet rather than receiving a hard copy.
-Please note that you will continue to receive a proxy card for voting purposes only. signing as attorney, executor, administrator, or othe please give foull title as such.
-Joint owners should personally.
-All holders must sign.
-If a corporation or please sign in full corporate or partnership name by officer. l each sign partnership, Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) D Date
+V75712-S14344 KEEP THIS PO ТН IIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+DETACH AND RETURN T THIS POF RTION ON CLS HOLDINGS USA, INC. PRELIMINAR Y COPY \neg ı The Board of Directors recommends a vote FOR Pr roposal 1.
+For A gainst Abstain Approve the consolidation (the "Consolidation") every 4,000,000 pre-Consolidation Shares held a purchase any fractionalized shares resulting from) of the common shares of the Compar it the effective time of the Consolidation in the Consolidation at three-point-seven y ("Shares") on the basis of one post-Co , and authorize the Board to implement cents (\$0.037) per pre-Consolidation sh onsolidation Share for the Consolidation and lare.
+0 0 0 NOTE: The Company may transact such other business a as may properly come before the 2025 Sp ecial Meeting, or any adjournments or po ostponements thereof.
+Please sign exactly as your name(s) appear(s) hereon When signing as attorney executor Please sign exactly as your name(s) appear(s) hereon, administrator, or other fiduciary, please give full title as personally.
+All holders must sign: If a corporation or par or partnership name by authorized officer. s such.
+Joint owners should each sign rtnership, please sign in full corporate Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date

-Important Notice Regarding the Availability of Proxy Materials for the 2025 Special Meeting: The Notice and Proxy Statement, Form 10-K and Form 10-Q are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the 2025 Special Meeting:

+The Notice and Proxy Statement, Form 10-K and Form 10-Q are available at www.proxyvote.com.